Back Cover Blurbs Can Help Sell Books

 How does one go about boiling the plot, characters, and value proposition of a book into a few paragraphs?
 Here are a few tips and techniques:

-Start with five basic questions (feel free to include how? as question six) and make a list of answers:
+Start with basic questions (feel free to include how?) and make a list of answers:

 - Who is the reader?
 (Age, gender, profession, demographics, psychographics)